pereznetworks/TD-Project7/README.md

           Live Link:  https://pereznetworks.github.io/TD-Project5/
           GitHub : https://github.com/pereznetworks/TD-Project5

+    Step 1B: *what to do for project 6, which is command line app* *so we'll have to think about how to demo this live, online..*
-      Project 6 : Build a Content Scraper for a shopping site Live Link:
+      Project 6 : Build a Content Scraper for a shopping site Live Link:  *??*
-          *command line app, so we'll have to think about how to demo this live* GitHub : https://github.com/pereznetworks/TD-Project5
+          GitHub : https://github.com/pereznetworks/TD-Project5

     Step 2: get screen shots for each ....